tphuongvo/vocabulary_learning/README.md

 **Noted**: This workbook should be converted to *csv* format and eliminated "," (comma) before being used for the Vocab_learner.

 **Vocab Learner**
+A vocabulary checking helper for English learners
 *vocab_learner.py*
 **Using**
 * Command line:
 ```
 python vocab_learner.py
 ```
-`Set your Vocab list: ` give your vocab list to learn
+`Set your Vocab list:`  give your vocab list to learn
-`Set your Target correct answer: ` give number of correct answers you want to check
+`Set your Target correct answer:`  give number of correct answers you want to check

 **Vocab List**
 Each list.csv contains around 25 words from those 3 sources.